VisMem: Latent Vision Memory Unlocks Potential of Vision-Language Models: Experiment Details

 We select a total of 16 baselines, including the vanilla model~\cite{bai2025qwen2}, 5 direct training paradigms: SFT, Visual-RFT~\cite{liu2025visual}, VLM-R1~\cite{shen2025vlm}, Vision-R1~\cite{huang2025vision}, and PAPO~\cite{wang2025perception}; 5 image-level paradigms: Sketchpad~\cite{hu2024visual}, GRIT~\cite{fan2025grit}, PixelReasoner~\cite{su2025pixel}, DeepEyes~\cite{zheng2025deepeyes}, and OpenThinkImg~\cite{su2025openthinkimg}; 4 token-level paradigms: Scaffold~\cite{lei2024scaffolding}, ICoT~\cite{gao2025interleaved}, MINT-CoT~\cite{chen2025mint}, and VPT~\cite{yu2025introducing}; and 1 latent space paradigm: Mirage~\cite{yang2025machine}.

 Here, VLM-R1~\cite{shen2025vlm} and Vision-R1~\cite{huang2025vision} follow the main GRPO~\cite{guo2025deepseek} paradigm based on VLMs.
 To assess the effectiveness of different methods, our VisMem is trained on Qwen-2.5-VL-7B~\cite{bai2025qwen2}.
 For strategies initially implemented on other base models, \textit{e.g.}, GPT-4o~\cite{hurst2024gpt} and Qwen2-VL~\cite{wang2024qwen2}, we transfer them to Qwen2.5-VL-7B~\cite{bai2025qwen2} for fair comparison.
-Besides, we maintain identical training datasets across various counterparts; however, for those with curated datasets, we follow their original settings.
-For example, Mirage~\cite{yang2025machine} requires additional labeled training images, so we follow its original training dataset; GRIT~\cite{fan2025grit} uses a tailored training process with designed data; and MINT-CoT~\cite{chen2025mint} curates high-quality mathematical samples with grids and annotations.
+Besides, we maintain identical training datasets across most counterparts; however, for those three methods with specially curated datasets, we follow their original settings.
+Namely, Mirage~\cite{yang2025machine} requires additional labeled training images, so we follow its original training dataset; GRIT~\cite{fan2025grit} uses a tailored training process with designed data; and MINT-CoT~\cite{chen2025mint} curates high-quality mathematical samples with grids and annotations.